CarSim Math Models

 CarSim includes an advanced description of 3D road surfaces.
 You can quickly build descriptions of roads with arbitrary horizontal, vertical, and cross-elevation geometry.
 Friction between the tire and the ground is specified as a function of distance along the road and lateral position relative to the centerline.

-CarSim includes aerodynamic effects and wind inputs.
+CarSim also includes aerodynamic effects and wind inputs.

 3D Vehicle Dynamics